DevOps-Orgg/demo-aws-meetup/README.md

 * Provision 1 x RDS instance in private subnet
 * Launch and configure public facing VPC ELB (cross_az_load_balancing) and attach VPC subnets
 * Register EC2 instances on ELB

+## Ansible

+We kept it simple.
+No dynamic hosts using `ec2.py` and work with tags to get hosts.
+Just a static hosts file.
+It took like 30 minutes to hack it together and 20 minutes to test it.